shoaibur/Tutorials/Machine Learning Data Science/Probability_Statistics.md

 * Assume you sell sandwiches.
 70% people choose egg, and the rest choose chicken.
 What is the probability of selling 2 egg sandwiches to the next 3 customers?

+* In a class of 30 students, approximately what is the probability that two of the students have their birthday on the same day (defined by same day and month) (assuming it’s not a leap year)?

+* Consider the following probability density function: f(x) = 1/8 e^(-x/8), x > 0.
+What is the probability for X≤6 i.e. P(x≤6)

+* There are a total of 8 bows of 2 each of green, yellow, orange & red.
+In how many ways can you select 1 bow?

+* A coin of diameter 1-inches is thrown on a table covered with a grid of lines each two inches apart.
+What is the probability that the coin lands inside a square without touching any of the lines of the grid?
+You can assume that the person throwing has no skill in throwing the coin and is throwing it randomly.

+* Suppose you were interviewed for a technical role.
+50% of the people who sat for the first interview received the call for second interview.
+95% of the people who got a call for second interview felt good about their first interview.
+75% of people who did not receive a second call, also felt good about their first interview.
+If you felt good after your first interview, what is the probability that you will receive a second interview call?

+* Consider 3 situations as follows: (1) At least one 6, when 6 dice are rolled.
+(2) At least 2 sixes when 12 dice are rolled.
+(3) At least 3 sixes when 18 dice are rolled.
+Which of the following events is most likely?

+* A jar contains 4 marbles: 3 red and 1 white.
+Two marbles are drawn with replacement after each draw.
+What is the probability that the same color marble is drawn twice?

+* Some test scores follow a normal distribution with a mean of 18 and a standard deviation of 6.
+What proportion of test takers have scored between 18 and 24?

+* A roulette wheel has 38 slots, 18 are red, 18 are black, and 2 are green.
+You play five games and always bet on red.
+(1) How many games can you expect to win?
+(2) What is the probability that you win all the 5 games?

+* Cross-fertilizing a red and a white flower produces red flowers 25% of the time.
+Now we cross-fertilize five pairs of red and white flowers and produce five offspring.
+What is the probability that there are no red flower plants in the five offspring?

+* Suppose you’re in the final round of “Let’s make a deal” game show and you are supposed to choose from three doors – 1, 2 & 3.
+One of the three doors has a car behind it and other two doors have goats.
+Let’s say you choose Door 1 and the host opens Door 3, which has a goat behind it.
+To assure the probability of your win, which of the following options would you choose?

+* When an event A independent of itself?

+* Suppose a life insurance company sells a $240,000 one year term life insurance policy to a 25-year old female for $210.
+The probability that the female survives the year is .999592.
+Find the expected value of this policy for the insurance company.

+* We have two coins, A and B. For each toss of coin A, the probability of getting head is 1/2 and for each toss of coin B, the probability of getting Heads is 1/3.
+All tosses of the same coin are independent.
+We select a coin at random and toss it till we get a head.
+The probability of selecting coin A is ¼ and coin B is 3/4.
+What is the expected number of tosses to get the first heads?

+* A group of 60 students is randomly split into 3 classes of equal size.
+All partitions are equally likely.
+Jack and Jill are two students belonging to that group.
+What is the probability that Jack and Jill will end up in the same class?

+* 18 people are randomly divided into 3 groups of size 5, 6 and 7.
+Among the 18 are John, Jack and James.
+What is the probability that: (1) what is the probability that both Jack and James are included in the 6-persons group?
+(2) What is the probability that John, Jack and James are each in a different group?
+(3) What is the probability that two of the three are in the same group and the third is in a different group?

+* A fair six-sided die is rolled 6 times.
+What is the probability of getting all outcomes as unique?